 The hot, humid Louisiana air is heavy with mosquitoes, fireflies and the scent of fried fish.
 Newspaper shrouded picnic tables are piled high with platters of golden, crispy fish fillets and pale green peppery coleslaw, but peaking behind the Tabasco and rémoulade sauce rests the crowning joy of the fish fry, hushpuppies.
 Hushpuppies are my favorite part of any backyard fish fry or seafood joint.

 Whenever I was young, I knew I was walking into a seafood restaurant because of the distinct aroma of damp wood and fish.
 There were stuffed alligators and moss-covered tanks filled with live seafood to play with while we waited for our table.
-I listened to everyone gush over what they were going to order that evening.
+I listened to everyone gush over what there were going to order that evening.
 Whenever I was asked what I was going to order, I simply stated, “Nothing.”
 But I had a plan.
 See, most people go to seafood places because of the seafood, of course, but I adored going to seafood restaurants for the promise of unlimited hushpuppies.

 As we were seated, I immediately grabbed the boat-shaped, woven basket filled with brown paper and tiny, round golden hushpuppies and placed them in front of me.
-Fishing out my trusty butter knife from my paper-restrained silverware, I cut the hushpuppy in half with accuracy in one fail swoop.
-The piping hot golden nugget of fried cornbread split in two, and sweet steam filled the air.
+Fishing out my trusty butter knife from my paper-restrained silverware, I cut the hushpuppy in half with accuracy in one fell swoop.
+The piping hot golden nugget of fried cornbread spilt in two, and sweet steam filled the air.
 The outside was golden and crispy and the inside was bright yellow and fluffy.
 I was in heaven.
-I grabbed a small packet of butter, which was in the center of the table, sitting alongside the hot sauce, salt and pepper (as if butter was like any other condiment) and in very precise motions, slathered half of the packet on half of the hushpuppy and the rest on the other…and I.ate.them.all.
+I grabbed a small packet of butter, which was in the center of the table, sitting alongside the hot sauce, salt and pepper (as if butter was like any other condiment), and in very precise motions, slathered half of the packet on half of the hushpuppy and the rest on the other…and I.ate.them.all.

-Once I finished one little basket of puppies, I replaced the empty basket where I found it and stealthily made my way over to the other side of the table that had a full basket of untouched hushpuppies.
+Once I finished one little basket of puppies, I replaced the empty basket where I found it and stealthily made my way over to the other side of the table, which had a full basket of untouched hushpuppies.
 I dodged jumping juices of cracking crabs legs and the saunter of stuffed shrimp and fried catfish as my little arms reached for the hushpuppies, which were in sheer peril of being contaminated by seafood spatter.
 I repeated this action throughout the entire meal without anyone noticing.
 No one would have guessed that I had eaten my weight in hushpuppies that night.
-Quiet and content, I sat at the end of the table with a pile of empty butter packets in front me and a whisper of a smile running across my face.
+Quiet and content, I sat at the end of the table with a pile of empty butter packets in front me, and a whisper of a smile running across my face.
 Hushpuppies.